 A popular song of the Civil War, "The Battle Cry of Freedom," made mention of how "we'll rally 'round the flag, boys."
 The reference to the flag, while ostensibly a patriotic boast, does actually play upon the practical use of flags as rallying points on the battlefield.

-Because the regimental flags had genuine strategic importance in battle, designated teams of soldiers, known as the color guard, carried the flag.
+Because the regimental flags had genuine strategic importance in battle, designated teams of soldiers, known as the color guard, carried them.
 A typical regimental color guard would consist of two color bearers, one carrying the national flag (the U.S. flag or a Confederate flag) and one carrying the regimental flag.
 Often two other soldiers were assigned to guard the color bearers.

 Being a color bearer was considered a mark of great distinction and it required a soldier of extraordinary bravery.
 The job was to carry the flag where the regimental officers directed, while unarmed and under fire.
-And color bearers had to face the enemy and never break and run in retreat, or the entire regiment might follow.
+Most importantly, color bearers had to face the enemy and never break and run in retreat, or the entire regiment might follow.